-Obtaining a Teacher Certification Together With a History Major
+Obtaining a Teacher Certification as a History Major

-Students who wish to earn a secondary teaching certificate in history must apply to the School of Education certification program and take specific history courses required for a Michigan Provisional Teaching Certificate.
-LSA students can remain in LSA to earn a B.A. in History and include the education course component over three terms.
+Students who wish to earn a secondary teaching certificate in history must apply to the School of Education (SOE) certification program and take specific history courses required for a Michigan Provisional Teaching Certificate.
+LSA students can remain in LSA to earn a BA in history and include the education course component over three terms.
 If application is made in the sophomore year, it might be possible to complete everything in four years.

 Students must be certified to teach in two areas ("teaching major" and "teaching minor").
 Plan early and consult with advisors in the SOE and the History Department to be sure you elect the right classes.